zyedidia/micro/runtime/help/options.md

 	default value: `sudo`

+* `autosu`: defines whether super user saving should be used automatically.

+	default value: `false`

 * `tabmovement`: navigate spaces at the beginning of lines as if they are tabs (e.g. move over 4 spaces at once).
 This option only does anything if `tabstospaces` is on.